ATO Car Log Book Requirements

 - Details of how you calculated your claim

 The biggest difference between the actual costs method and the logbook method is that you are required to record all of your driving throughout the whole year.
 Compare this to the logbook method, where you are able to calculate your deduction based on any 12 week period.

 Under the cents per kilometre method, the records you need to keep are much more straightforward.
 See the new ATO cents per km 2023 rates applicable to the 2023/2024 tax year.
 Whether your employer is reimbursing your expenses or you are claiming a tax deduction, your requirements are simple.
 You will need to add to your car log:

 - The total kilometres driven

 - The percentage of kilometres driven for business purposes

 If you are using the cents per kilometre method for your tax return, you will also need to show evidence that you own the car, as the standard rate accounts for ownership costs including depreciation, registration, insurance, fuel, and maintenance.

-Although you don’t need to provide written evidence, you do need to show that you drove the kilometres being claimed.
+Although you don’t need to provide written evidence, you have to be able to show that you drove the kilometres being claimed and how you calculated your claim.
 Common ways of showing this are through an automatic logbook application, or by providing diary records of work-related driving.